chihaoyo/YtScraper/README.md

 - Paste tsv to Airtable

 ## Initialize `Site` table
-- `npm run init-sites` - Fetch data from Airtable and insert to `Site` table
+- `npm run init-sites` - Fetch data from Airtable and insert into `Site` table

 ## Discover
+- `npm run discover` - Fetch data from YouTube and insert into `SiteSnapshot` table